casper-network/docs-archive/economics/economicsoverview.rst

 *Consensus mechanism:* Casper operates using a Proof-of-Stake consensus mechanism per the `Highway Protocol <https://github.com/CasperLabs/highway>`_, which is a specification of Correct-by-Construction Casper (CBC Casper).

-*Number of validators:* The Casper Delta testnet supports up to 100 validators on the network.
+*Number of validators:* The Casper network supports up to 100 validators on the network.
 This number is chosen to strike a balance between performance and decentralization.
 This platform parameter can be increased through upgrades as development continues and performance improves.
 Validators can stake on the Casper network through a process of permission-less bonding by participating in an auction for the validator slot.

 *Permission-less bonding:* For validators to begin staking and earning rewards, they must win a staking auction by competing with current and prospective validators to supply one of the forthcoming top stakes for a given era.
 This process is permission-less, meaning validators can join and leave the auction without restrictions, except for a waiting period to unlock staked tokens.

-*Unbonding:* To detach from the Casper Delta testnet takes 7 eras for both validators and delegators.
+*Unbonding:* To detach from the Casper network takes 7 eras for both validators and delegators.
 Neither validators nor delegators receive rewards during the 7 eras required for unbonding, as they are not actively contributing to the network's security during that time.

 *Eras and block times:* An era on Casper is roughly 2 hours long.
 The block time on today's testnet is approximately two minutes.
 Casper's Highway protocol allows validators to propose blocks as quickly as network conditions allow, subject to a platform-wide limit that may be adjusted with upgrades.
 We anticipate block times to last between thirty seconds and eight minutes.